tldr-pages/tldr/pages/windows/set-volume.md

 # Set-Volume

 > Sets or changes the file system label of an existing volume.
-> This command can only be used through Powershell.
+> Note: This command can only be used through PowerShell.
 > More information: <https://learn.microsoft.com/powershell/module/storage/set-volume>.

 - Change the file system label of a volume identified by drive letter: